 If a haemangioma appears on an eyelid, nose, lip or extensively over the face, this should be regarded as a medical emergency requiring urgent medical intervention.
-The "gold standard" of treatment is oral or topical "beta-blocker" medication. (see News and Articles for more information on this treatment).
+The "gold standard" of treatment is oral or topical "beta-blocker" medication.
 In selected cases where the birthmark is still flat, laser may be used.
-Infants presenting with these birthmarks are usually managed by the team at the Children's Hospital where the combined expertise of medical specialists, including laser dermatologists and paediatricians, achieves the best outcome.
+The key to optimum management is early intervention.
+Laser Dermatology prioritises seeing these little ones.

 These small annoying red spots often appear in young children and can lead to teasing at school.
 They are caused by the dilation of a small arteriole close to the skin.
 Fortunately, they respond very well to laser treatment with the pulsed dye laser and usually only a single laser treatment is necessary.

 Congenital Melanocytic Naevi are essentially moles that appear at birth.
 Sometimes they can be extremely large and are known as "Bathing Trunk Naevi".
-These lesions may sometimes respond to laser treatment.
+These lesions rarely respond to laser treatment.